Azure Miles Records ~ The Music of Michael Robinson

 All music composed and programmed by Michael Robinson for performance and recording in real time without any overdubbing or added parts.

 My introduction to the other-worldly beauty of Bairagi came from a recording by Ravi Shankar, which remains a favorite rendition.
-However, it was a hypnotic recording by Pandit Jasraj which ultimately inspired me to create my own realization.
-This legendary artist is widely regarded to be the master of the only instrument Hindus believe was created directly by God ... the human voice.
+However, it was a hypnotic recording by Pandit Jasraj that ultimately inspired me to create my own realization.
+This legendary artist is widely regarded to be the master of the only instrument Hindus believe was created directly by God: the gatra vina, or human voice, with vina representing musical instrument, and gatra denoting the human body.

 - Michael Robinson, November 2000, Los Angeles